-Victims or witnesses may voluntarily report crimes to a recognized Campus Security Authority (CSA), such as the Executive Director of the Office of Student Concerns, the Executive Director of Human Resources, or the Manager of Housing & Residential Community, and request that a report be submitted to the Department of Campus Safety on a confidential or anonymous basis for inclusion in the annual disclosure of crime statistics (ASR).
+Victims or witnesses may voluntarily report crimes to a recognized Campus Security Authority (CSA), such as the Executive Director of Student Concerns or the Executive Director of Human Resources, and request that a report be submitted to the Department of Campus Safety on a confidential or anonymous basis for inclusion in the annual disclosure of crime statistics (ASR).
 Based on the nature of the crime, or if an act of violence, repeat behavior, or a weapon was involved, the report may not be able to be kept confidential (e.g., institutional action may need to be taken to stop, prevent, and/or remedy the behavior).
 However, the incident will be noted in the daily crime log and crime stats, and if applicable, any timely warning if needed.
 The timely warning or crime logs will not include any information that would identify the victim.
 A Confidential Fuller Resource may report crime stats in aggregate without providing any identifying information.
 There currently is no procedure in place for a Confidential Fuller Resource (pastoral or professional counselor) to inform those they counsel of procedures for reporting crimes voluntarily and confidentially for inclusion in the institution's annual security report.